foreops/doks/content/blog/terraform-intro/index.md

 }
 ```

-You can see that the password is stored in the state as plain text.
-That is why you need to keep the state in a secure place.
-For added encryption, Terraform supports several remote backends that provide encryption at rest.
+You can see that the password is stored in the state file as plain text.
+That is why you need to keep this file in a secure place.
+For added security, Terraform supports several remote backends that provide encryption at rest.

 That's it for this post, in our next post we will create a virtual machine in AWS with some basic configuration.
 Stay tuned.